zinrai/debvirt-image-kit/README.md

 - The generated image will be in qcow2 format, suitable for use with KVM.
 - Customize the preseed file according to your needs for automated Debian installation.
 - The default Packer template file is `debian.pkr.hcl.tpl`.
 You can customize this template or use your own.
+- The default preseed template file is `preseed.cfg.tpl`.
+You can customize this template or use your own.

 ## Installation